 Tfid Vectorizer: The TfidfVectorizer will tokenize documents, learn the vocabulary and inverse document frequency weightings, and allow you to encode new documents

-Count Vectorizer: The CountVectorizer provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words, but also to encode new documents using that vocabulary.
+Count Vectorizer: The CountVectorizer provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words.
+It also enables you to encode new documents using that vocabulary.

 Cosine Similarity: Cosine similarity is a measure of similarity between two non-zero vectors of an inner product space that measures the cosine of the angle between them.